 DOSBox DOS emulator

-The ultimate solution to play DOS games on your PC with Windows 8, Windows 7, Vista or XP is DOSBox.
+The ultimate solution to play DOS games on your PC with Windows 11 or Windows 10 (and older) is DOSBox.
 DOSBox emulates DOS and the environment in which DOS ran in the past (like an old pc), including memory management and sound configuration, but with the power of your computer today.
 On this page we'll show you how to make the classic DOS game Prince of Persia or any other DOS game work.
+You can also play Prince of Persia directly on Windows 10.
 If you want to install a DOS game from an original CD-rom, you can find instructions here.

 Download and install DOSBox